Mexidol: Use of the drug

 Authors:

 G.R.
-Khamitova
+KHAMITOVA

 The use of Mexidol in the correction of vegetative dizregulation syndrome as the consequences of perinatal lesions of the central nervous system